-A reader wrote in telling me that she was inspired by my Lesson #23: To measure our lives in love.
+A reader wrote in telling me that she was inspired by my Life Lesson #14: To measure our lives in love.
 She said that it was inspiring but hard to do and asked if I could write about how to handle stressful situations, and how to lovingly set firm boundaries for her 2 kids.

 I won’t go into details on how to do that as there are too many scenarios.
 I’m sure as mums, setting boundaries is something we all know how to do.
 The question is how to do it lovingly.